Below are three sets of principles for dealing with an uncertain world. Updated.

 Our management structures of corporations – and since 1988 in New Zealand’s public service when Treasury’s mechanical vision was made flesh – have certainly emphasised the world as an ordered hierarchical machine.
 Knowledge is presumed to be centralised up the hierarchy.
 Ignorance and hubris combine.
 You will find little nimbleness there, and very little deep dialogue that moves into the spaces the certain and controllable corner.
 The culture and the implicit logic of the two spaces is completely different; perhaps incommensurable.

 Modernity and the mechanics of much science and management presumes we live in the certain and controllable space, near where the axes join.
 This is the world of ‘Biê’, the Greek word and world to best describe Achilles in Troy – direct strategy, direct action, full steam ahead, brute force, measure and control, General Haig on the Somme.
 This is the world of quanta, narrow framing, all STEM, no art, no Humanities, the archetypal male in command, in charge, all straight lines and singular objectives, feeling ‘safe’ between the blinkers.
 The land of the magnificent and pointless charge.
-They don’t expect The Trickster, the reaction and ripple effects of consequences, RL Stevenson’s Banquet, and so they are open to being fooled completely by the gods of fate and chance.
+They don’t expect The Trickster, the reaction and ripple effects of consequences, RL Stevenson’s Banquet of Consequences, and so they are open to being fooled completely by the gods of fate and chance.
 When it happens, they might remark that was not *my* fault, because I had this wonderful .. linear .. mathematically precise …. immutable .. certain … plan.

 The other space is our concern, the adaptive, the complex, where you will be surprised, and you *know* you will be surprised.
 You ask what you need to think about, what capacities to build, what functions to emphasise, what qualities in people, in place, in organisational structure, in communication and eye witness.
 What do we need to *be* resilient.

 This is the world of Mêtis, the Greek word for the world of Odysseus and Sun Tsu, the cunning, the trickster himself.
 The emphasis is craft, the non-linear, the indirect approach to strategy where you are not silly enough to believe the spreadsheet or have faith in scientific management.
-Build culture, not Frederick Taylor’ human cogs (or Treasury’s job descriptions and output tasks for that matter).
+Build culture, not Frederick Taylor’s human cogs (or Treasury’s job descriptions and output tasks for that matter).
 Build morale, not fear.
 Build hope and dialogue, not blind obedience.
 Build thought, not dull regard.

 When you recognise and embrace this space, you know there will be other consequences, you know that you will always do more than one thing, and that you will not be able to guess them all.
 So you prepare accordingly.
 And you are in the very best position to use your guile against the lumbering Biê.